ARCHER2-HPC/archer2-docs/docs/user-guide/data.md

 and project code.
 You may also need to use `/general` if your data was there on the RDF file systems).

-### NSCDS
+### NSCDS/EPCCfs

+The NSCDS/EPCCfs provides
-The NSCDS (National Supercomputing Centre Data Storage) provides storage capacity for projects to store data beyond the lifetime of ARCHER2 and access it from other systems hosted by EPCC, UK National Supercomputing Centre (e.g. [the Cirrus National Compute Resource](https://www.cirrus.ac.uk))
+storage capacity for projects to store data beyond the lifetime of ARCHER2 and access it from other systems hosted by EPCC, UK National Supercomputing Centre (e.g. [the Cirrus National Compute Resource](https://www.cirrus.ac.uk))

-!!! important "NSCDS available from 9 Sep 2026"
+!!! important "NSCDS/EPCCfs available from 9 Sep 2026"
-    The NSCDS will be available to users from 9 Sep 2026 and will be accessible to ARCHER2 projects with data on it until at least 31 Mar 2027 and likely to mid-2028.
+    NSCDS/EPCCfs will be available to users from 9 Sep 2026 and will be accessible to ARCHER2 projects with data on it until at least 31 Mar 2027 and likely to mid-2028.

 !!! warning
-    The NSCDS is not backed up at all.
+    NSCDS/EPCCfs is not backed up at all.

 !!! tip
-    Not all projects on ARCHER2 have access to the NSCDS, if you do have access, this will show up in the login account page on SAFE for your ARCHER2 login account.
+    Not all projects on ARCHER2 have access to NSCDS/EPCCfs, if you do have access, this will show up in the login account page on SAFE for your ARCHER2 login account.

-If you have access to NSCDS, you will have a directory in `/nscds`.
-You can find your directory on the NSCDS at:
+If you have access to NSCDS/EPCCfs, you will have a directory in `/nscds`.
+You can find your directory on NSCDS/EPCCfs at:

 ```
 /nscds/<project code>/<project code>/<username>
 ```

-For example, if your username is `auser` and you are in the `e05` project, then your NSCDS directory will be at:
+For example, if your username is `auser` and you are in the `e05` project, then your NSCDS/EPCCfs directory will be at:

 ```
 /nscds/e05/e05/auser
 ```

-!!! tip "Organising your data on the NSCDS"
+!!! tip "Organising your data on NSCDS/EPCCfs"
-    As the NSCDS will be available across multiple services, we advise that you create an `archer2` subdirectory in your space to ensure that your ARCHER2 data does not get accidentally overwritten or confused with data you generate on other services where NSCDS is available.
+    As NSCDS/EPCCfs will be available across multiple services, we advise that you create an `archer2` subdirectory in your space to ensure that your ARCHER2 data does not get accidentally overwritten or confused with data you generate on other services where NSCDS/EPCCfs is available.

-!!! important "NSCDS not on compute nodes"
+!!! important "NSCDS/EPCCfs not on compute nodes"
-    The NSCDS is not available on the ARCHER2 compute nodes.
+    NSCDS/EPCCfs is not available on the ARCHER2 compute nodes.
 It is available on the ARCHER2 login nodes and the data analysis nodes available via the "serial" QoS.

 !!! tip "Asking for help"
-    If you are having issues accessing data on the NSCDS then please [contact the ARCHER2 Service Desk](https://www.archer2.ac.uk/support-access/servicedesk.html)
+    If you are having issues with NSCDS/EPCCfs then please [contact the ARCHER2 Service Desk](https://www.archer2.ac.uk/support-access/servicedesk.html)

-#### Copying data to NSCDS from Work file systems
+#### Copying data to NSCDS/EPCCfs from other ARCHER2 file systems

-You can use the standard Linux `cp` command to copy data from other ARCHER2 file systems to NSCDS or vice versa.
-For example, to transfer the file `important-data.tar.gz` from the work file system to NSCDS you would use the following command (assuming you are user `auser` in project `e05`):
+You can use the standard Linux `cp` command to copy data from other ARCHER2 file systems to NSCDS/EPCCfs or vice versa.
+For example, to transfer the file `important-data.tar.gz` from the work file system to NSCDS/EPCCfs you would use the following command (assuming you are user `auser` in project `e05`):

 ```